My name is David Truog and I live in Brookline, Massachusetts (part of metro Boston) near Coolidge Corner with my wife and our two children.

 A passport control kiosk shot the first one as I was entering the US after a trip.
 I liked the flat expression and printing method: they reminded me of Chuck Close's paintings (see magnified detail), so I took this snapshot of the print-out while in line.
 The CBP kiosks print mirror images, so this feels familiar to me but probably feels subtly odd to people who see me directly, not via a mirror.

-The second one's quite different: a corporate headshot (for my work bio) about which the photographer who shot it commented that he thought my expression was very "on-brand" for the company.
+The second one's quite different: a corporate headshot (for my bio) about which the photographer commented that my expression in it is very "on-brand" for the company.

 I'm interested in how different situations bring out different sides of us — different personas we inhabit at different times.